Last Updated on April 22, 2023

 No, Mastiffs are big dogs that require a firm owner that can control them in terms of strength and knows how to provide proper training so that they don’t develop any aggressive tendencies.

 These dogs can quickly see themselves as the pack leader if they don’t have a firm owner to show them who is boss.

-And while certain Mastiff breeds do well with children, their large size Mastiffs can also easily knock over small children and toddlers, even if they don’t mean to.
+And while certain Mastiff types do well with children, their large size can also easily knock over small children and toddlers, even if they don’t mean to.

 What is the Best Mastiff Breed for You?